 Your Baby’s Health

 Pre-birth babies born before 37 weeks of gestation may experience complications.
-A baby is more fragile if it is born early in the pregnancy.
+A baby is more fragile if it is taken early in the pregnancy.

-If your infant requires more medical attention, he or she may be admitted to the neonatal intensive care unit (NICU).
+If a baby was born prematurely with a birth weight below the 10th percentile owing to preeclampsia, medical professionals might accept your child’s admittance to the Neonatal intensive care unit (NICU).
 Babies born to mothers with preeclampsia have a higher chance of being underweight than those without.

 Summary

-To make the best decision regarding your treatment, you should be informed of the hazards of both preterm birth and preeclampsia.
+Healthcare professionals should inform you of the hazards of both preterm birth and preeclampsia to enable you to make the best decision regarding your treatment.
 You may need a cesarean section.
 Educate yourself on the process of giving birth to an early child.

 When Do Preeclampsia Symptoms Go Away?

-Doctor John Repke, chairman of the department of obstetrics and gynecology at Penn State Hershey College of Medicine in Hershey, PA, states that most preeclampsia patients recover completely within 24 hours after giving birth.
-If you’re very unlucky, it might take up to three weeks for your symptoms to go away completely.
+Doctor John Repke, chairman of the department of obstetrics and gynaecology at Penn State Hershey College of Medicine in Hershey, PA, states that most preeclampsia patients recover completely within 24 hours after giving birth.
+If you’re very unlucky, it might take up to three weeks for your symptoms to completely disappear.

-“Excellent” in general, Dr. Repke adds, although some evidence shows that women with preeclampsia may be more susceptible to high blood pressure or heart disease later in life.
-If you’ve had preeclampsia in the past, you must see your doctor annually.
+“Excellent” in general, Dr Repke adds, although some evidence shows that women with preeclampsia, If they’ve had preeclampsia in the past, must see their doctor annually.

 Preeclampsia Without Any Symptoms